makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 Why use Git?

 ### Initialising a new git repo
 - We just made 2 new directories and a new file.
 Let's run 'git status' to see what the current state is in our terminal.
+You will get an error like the one below.

+  **fatal: not a git repository (or any parent up to mount point /home/runner) Stopping at filesystem boundary (GIT_DISCOVERY_ACROSS_FILESYSTEM not set).**

-- We need to initialise Git before it starts to track changes.
+- This is because we need to initialise (activate Git) Git before it starts to track changes.

 - Run **git init** then run **git status**.
 What do you see now?
 - When files show up as **'Untracked files'** it means they are not saved.
 - Let's save the new directories and the file now by doing a git commit.
 This is essentially the same as when you save a document on word, etc.